surajgoraicse/Notes-Obsidian/DSA/C++ Language/Introduction/1Basic.md

 - Case-Sensitive: Both lowercase and uppercase have different different meaning to the compiler.
 - It must not contain white space.
 #### What is Variable ?
-- A **variable in C** is a memory location with some name that helps store some form of data and retrieves it when required.
+- A **variable in C++** is a memory location with some name that helps store some form of data and retrieves it when required.

 #### Types of Variables